Jan 1, 2023 - Dec 31, 2025

 The team around Prof. Dr.-Ing.
 Michael Finkel works primarily in the field of integration of decentralized renewable energy plants into the distribution grid and thus actively shapes the energy transition.
 In this context, we are active on the most varied levels: We carry out experiments and simulations in the Laboratory for High-Voltage Engineering and accompany our external and internal partners in the desired professional depth - from consultation to small research projects to complete dissertations.
 Our motto is: Challenges are our motivation!

 The energy sector is undergoing a fundamental transformation characterized by digitalization and the energy transition.
-The decentralization of the energy system, the connection of new electrical consumers such as e-vehicles or heat pumps, and the growing share of volatile renewable energy generation are leading to new challenges, especially in distribution grids.
+The decentralization of the energy system, the connection of new electrical consumers such as e-vehicles or heat pumps, and the growing share of volatile renewable energy generation are leading to new challenges, especially in distribution systems.
 The impact on the grid is difficult to forecast.
 In addition, no measurement data is available for large parts of the medium and low-voltage grid.
 The use of smart meters and controllable components (smart grid) can close this gap.
 At the same time, a disproportionately higher flood of data must be managed than in the high-voltage grid.
 This is where AI systems make a valuable contribution.

 The main topic, "AI-supported planning and operation of electric power supply networks," of the AI Production Network deals with planning and operating reliable, flexible, and resilient electric power supply networks using many data streams (such as smart meters or smart grids).